-Mark has spent his career as a vocational minister and coach; traveling, speaking, pastoring, training leaders, helping plant churches and doing missions.
-Mark has also been a ghost-writer authoring 3 books and many scripts for television.
+Mark has spent his career as a leader, a vocational minister, a charities CEO and as a coach; traveling, speaking, pastoring, training leaders, helping plant churches and doing missions.
+Mark has also been a ghost-writer authoring 6 books and many scripts for television.
 In the summer of 2017 Mark began to travel full-time once again - something that has been a pleasure and passion of Mark's since his earliest days of work and ministry.
-Having a family history filled with Southern-Ontario circuit riding preachers Mark's heart has been stirred to travel in this current season.
+Having a family history filled with Southern-Ontario circuit riding Methodist preachers Mark's heart has been pleased to travel, coach, consult and serve in this capacity.

 The Griffin family emigrated to America in the 1630's from Wales, settling initially in the Chesapeake Bay area then later in Flushing, NY.
 During the next 150 years this pioneer Quaker family moved north to Pennsylvania and then further north to the Canadian frontier as United Empire Loyalists, claiming loyalty to the King.
-While founding the Ontario communities of Smithville and Waterdown the Griffin family was active in the underground railroad assisting many slaves to freedom.
+Griffins founded the Ontario communities of Smithville and Waterdown.
+Later, the Griffin family was active in the underground railroad assisting many slaves to freedom.
 The family was also blessed to see dozens of Baptist and Methodist ministers sent into ministry, many successful business owners, doctors, farmers, lawyers, and a number of politicians as well.
 Ancestor Walter H. Griffin was involved in the world's first long-distance telephone calls between Mt.
 Pleasant (Brantford) and Paris, Ontario.
 Mr. Griffin was directly involved in those calls since at that time he operated the telegraph office which furnished the power supply and telegraph lines to facilitate pioneer telephone technology for Dr. Alexander Graham Bell.

-back to Canada where he pioneered his first church at age 17.
-The boy preacher preached on the streets of Brantford and the beaches of Lake Erie before going off to Bible College in Winnipeg, Manitoba.
-George B. Griffin had a fruitful ministry teaching for decades at a denominational bible school (EPBC) and years of pastoral ministry.
-Murray Griffin, Mark's father, an incredible musician, also pastored for nearly four decades before retiring from full-time service.
+Mark's ancestors experienced the second great awakening in Baptist and Methodist camp meetings of the late 19th Century.
+His Great-Grandfather, O.B.
+Griffin experienced the joy and infilling of the Spirit at the Asuza Street revival in Los Angeles.
+His son, teenager George Griffin (Mark's grandfather) experienced the same soon after at Angelus Temple, then moved back to Canada where he pioneered his first church at age 17.
+The boy preacher preached on the streets of Brantford and the beaches of Lake Erie before heading off to Bible College in Winnipeg, Manitoba.
+George B. Griffin had a fruitful ministry teaching for decades at a denominational bible school (EPBC, later "Master's College Seminary") along with years of church planting and pastoring.